anchore/webinar-demo/docs/02-visibility.md

 ```bash
 anchorectl application artifact add app@v1.0.0 image sha256:5e08f037b46b8bbc670adb862857c6a581f1fba517143e8f855562ea16353140
 ```
-With that we have seen how both Source and Image SBOMs can be mapping to entities we call applications.
+With that we have seen how both Source and Image SBOMs can be mapped to entities we call applications.
 This helps you maintain provenance and history about your releases and the source and containers associated with them.

 ### SBOM Visibility of multi-architecture images